 Growing up in a developing country, I was deeply impressed by how science and technology have improved the quality of people’s life.
 On the other hand, as I was volunteering in science education in remote villages, I also realized education and medical care are distributed unequally in some undeveloped regions.
 With my ultimate goal of making everyone around the world have equal right to basic medical care, I was determined to become a medical scientist and to develop useful and affordable therapies to improve people’s lives.
 I am excited and honoured to be joining the Gates Cambridge community for my PhD after my undergraduate study in Xiamen University, China.
 During my PhD in Professor Lalita Ramakrishnan’s lab, I will work on improving and possibly discovering new therapies for tuberculosis infection.
-As one of the oldest known human infectious diseases, tuberculosis is estimated to infect one-third of the global population and causes about 2 million deaths each year.
+As one of the oldest known human infectious diseases, tuberculosis continues being a leading cause of death from infectious diseases.
+It caused about 1.3 million deaths and 10.4 million infection cases in 2016 (WHO 2017).
 Nowadays, the rapid increase of multidrug-resistant tuberculosis strains is the main challenge in the battle against this disease.
-I will mainly focus on cell death mechanisms of host immune cells during bacterial infection.
-By targeting the key molecules in cell death pathways in the host immune system, I hope to provide new ideas in the treatment of tuberculosis, including multidrug-resistant tuberculosis.
+I will mainly focus on host innate immune reactions against bacterial infection.
+By targeting on the key molecules and pathways in host immune system, I hope to provide new ideas in the treatment of tuberculosis, including multidrug-resistant tuberculosis.